-We are now accepting digital submissions!
-Please take a moment to read through some of our editorial guidance and discursive thoughts on literature for what we’re looking to publish this Fall.
+Submissions are open!
+Please take a moment to read through some of our editorial guidance on what we’re looking to publish.
 Then, after reading, send via our Submittable portal here.

 What will NORTHWEST REVIEW look to publish?

 We want to expand the frontier of American literature.
 What does that mean, exactly?
 Insofar that literary boundaries exist, we want you to break them.
 If, in your mind as a writer, you hear a voice saying, don’t break that rule, that is the rule you should break.
 We are eager to read works that are formally inventive, experimental in voice or form; we want to read work from writers of marginalized communities and voices.
 We want to read work from writers who have never been published; we want to read work from Nobel Prize winners still trying to reach that literary nightcap of a decades-long career.

 We are especially interested in art that defends the Earth, the environment,

 Cover letters are optional.
 We’re happy to read submissions blindly.
 However, we do like establishing relationships with our community and getting to know you over the course of your writing career, and if you send us a cover letter that helps us get to know you.